Morgan Wandell: Early life and education

-Morgan Wandell was born in Fort Wayne, Indiana to Jeffrey and Charlotte Wandell.
-Along with his brother, Michael, he grew up in Champaign, Illinois, graduating from Centennial High School in 1989.
+Morgan Wandell grew up in Champaign, Illinois, graduating from Centennial High School in 1989.
 He was the senior class president and a member of the competitive swim team at Centennial.

 Wandell attended Claremont McKenna College where he graduated cum laude with a degree in economics in 1993.
 During the summer between his junior and senior year, he interned for Channel One News.

 Career

-Following his graduation, Wandell was hired by Channel One News, where he wrote, produced, and directed news features and series for a daily newscast.
-In 1996, he landed a creative executive role at Disney’s Touchstone Studios.
-At Touchstone, he managed primetime series and supervised the development slate of producers such as Jerry Bruckheimer, David Hoberman, and Peter Tolan.
-His shows included Boy Meets World and Home Improvement as well as Ryan Murphy’s first series, Popular, for the WB.
-The Home Improvement writers named the fictitious network executive who cancelled Tool Time -- the show within the show -- Morgan Wandell. ("There's no project...If you have any complaints about that, you might want to email Morgan Wandell at big-fat-zero-dot-com.")
+Wandell began his career at Channel One News, where he wrote, produced, and directed news features and series for a daily newscast.
+In 1996, he was hired as a creative executive at Disney's Touchstone Studios where he managed primetime series and supervised the development slate of producers such as Jerry Bruckheimer, David Hoberman, and Peter Tolan.
+His shows included Boy Meets World and Home Improvement as well as Ryan Murphy's first series, Popular, for the WB.
+The Home Improvement writers named the fictitious network executive who cancelled Tool Time—the show within the show—Morgan Wandell. ("There's no project...If you have any complaints about that, you might want to email Morgan Wandell at big-fat-zero-dot-com.")

 In the late 90s, Touchstone was merged with ABC Studios, and in the wake of the merger, Wandell decided to pursue his interest developing streaming video programming.
 In August 1999 he was named VP of Development at DEN, a precursor to modern streaming services that "lead the convergence of Hollywood and Silicon Valley, as it worked to create a new TV-style entertainment medium delivered on the Internet."